Mohamed-Yahyaa/Angular-Auto-Formation/Directives_pipes/README.md

       - ngIf : <div *ngIf="isLoggedIn">Welcome, user!</div>

+      - ngFor : is a structural directive in Angular that allows you to iterate over a collection and render a template for each element.
+The directive provides a way to access the current item, the index, and the total count of items.

       - ngFor :         <ul>
                              <li *ngFor="let item of items; let i = index; let total = count">{{item.name}} ({{i+1}} of {{total}})</li>